 Even if you’re not in one of the high-risk groups, call your antenatal care team or your doctor straight away if you have any of the following symptoms:

 The only way to stop the development of pre-eclampsia is to deliver your baby early.
 This means if you are diagnosed with pre-eclampsia you will have your blood pressure and urine monitored regularly until it’s safe for your baby to be delivered.
-This will normally be at around 37-38 weeks of pregnancy.
-However, in severe cases babies will be delivered earlier.
+This will normally be around 37-38 weeks of pregnancy.
+However, in severe cases, babies will be delivered earlier.

 You may be prescribed medication to lower your blood pressure until your baby is delivered.